• support us

 Focusing on South Asian and South Asian mixed heritage artists, we commissioned DJ/producer Hu-Sane, producer/electronic musician Astrolayb, and DIY audiovisual artist/DJ m3UNTITLED.

-Partnering with Daytimers to curate activity, the three took part in guest workshops with Balraj Samrai, Raheel Khan, DJ Ritu and Rizmi, and visited the Beacon Valley to help inspire them.
+Partnering with Daytimers to curate activity, the three took part in guest workshops with Balraj Samrai, Raheel Khan, DJ Ritu and Rizmi, and visited the Beacon Valley and Ahmed Iqbal Ullah RACE Centre to help inspire them.

 At an end-of-commission showcase at Longsight Community Art Space: